+ACADEMIC ACHIEVEMENT CLASS RANKING

+(LOCAL)

+When a student transfers semester grades for courses that would be eligible to receive additional weight under the District's weighted grade system, the District shall assign additional weight to the grades based on the categories and grade weight system used by the District.

+Local Graduation Honors

+For the purpose of determining honors to be conferred during graduation activities, the District shall calculate class rank in accordance with this policy and administrative regulations by using grades available at the time of calculation at the end of the fifth sixweek grading period of the senior year.

+For the purpose of applications to institutions of higher education, the District shall also calculate class rank as required by state law.
+The District's eligibility criteria for local graduation honors shall apply only for local recognitions and shall not restrict class rank for the purpose of automatic admission under state law.
+[See EIC(LE-GAL)]

-ACADEMIC ACHIEVEM CLASS RANKING ENT EIC (LOCAL) Valedictorian and Salutatorian The valedictorian and salutatorian shall be the eligible students with the highest and second-highest rank, respectively.
-To be eligi- ble for such recognition, a student must: 1.
-Have been continuously enrolled in a District high school for the four school years immediately preceding graduation; 2.
-Have completed the foundation program with the distin- guished level of achievement; and 3.
-Be graduating after exactly eight semesters of enrollment in high school.
-Breaking Ties tion ase of a tie in weighted numerical grade averages after calcula- to the sixth decimal place, the District shall recognize all stu- ts involved in the tie as sharing the honor and title.
-Highest-Ranking Graduate the gra e student meeting the local eligibility criteria for recognition as valedictorian shall also be considered the highest-ranking duate for purposes of receiving the honor graduate certificate n the state of Texas.
+Valedictorian and Salutatorian

+The valedictorian and salutatorian shall be the eligible students with the highest and second-highest rank, respectively.
+To be eligible for such recognition, a student must:

+- Have been continuously enrolled in a District high school for the four school years immediately preceding graduation; - Have completed the foundation program with the distinquished level of achievement; and - Be graduating after exactly eight semesters of enrollment in high school.
-DATE ISSUED: 10/2/2017 LDU 2017.04 EIC(LOCAL)-X

-ADOPTED:

-4 of 4
+Ties

+In case of a tie in weighted numerical grade averages after calculation to the sixth decimal place, the District shall recognize all students involved in the tie as sharing the honor and title.

+Highest-Ranking Graduate

+The student meeting the local eligibility criteria for recognition as the valedictorian shall also be considered the highest-ranking graduate for purposes of receiving the honor graduate certificate from the state of Texas.